2D Gaussian Splatting for Geometrically Accurate Radiance Fields: Additional Results

 \section{Additional Results}

-Our 2D Gaussian Splatting method achieves comparable performance even without the need for regularizations, as Table~\ref{tab:nerf_synthetic} shows.
-Additionally, we have provided a breakdown of various per-scene metrics for the MipNeRF360 dataset \cite{barron2022mipnerf360} in Tables~\ref{tab:mean-mipnerf360-scores}.
-Figure~\ref{fig:supp-depth-normal} presents a comparison of our rendered depth maps with those from 3DGS and MipNeRF360.
+{ Our 2D Gaussian Splatting method achieves comparable performance even without the need for regularizations, as Table~\ref{tab:nerf} shows.
+We have included a detailed breakdown of per-scene metrics for the MipNeRF360 dataset \cite{barron2022mipnerf360} in Table~\ref{tab:mean-mipnerf360-scores}.
+Additionally, we have provided a comparison of our rendered depth maps with those from 3DGS and MipNeRF360 in Figure~\ref{fig:supp-depth-normal}. }